DVG/what-to-expect/manuscript/factory-girl.md

 end
 ```

-So we want a user that has ordered things in the past from a category to get a recommendation from that category when they buy something else from that catgory.
+So we want a user that has ordered things in the past from a category to get a recommendation from that category when they buy something else from that category.
 We end up building a bunch of objects to establish that context.
-While creating objects by hand is a fine thing to do most of the time, test data builders can clean up our test code a lot by letting us create these graphs elsewhere in a reuasable way.
-The defacto standard for this is FactoryGirl.
+While creating objects by hand is a fine thing to do most of the time, test data builders can clean up our test code a lot by letting us create these graphs elsewhere in a re-uasable way.
+The de-facto standard for this is FactoryGirl.